miguelpdl/WebRTC-codelab/session02/lab/md/step01.md

 ##Create a blank HTML5 document

 To start of this session create a bare-bones HTML document.
+Call it wcl-step01.html

 ~~~
 <!DOCTYPE html>